From booming business to a world in lockdown

 Despite the problems it has faced, the museum’s marketing and communications director Anne-Ro Klevant Groen believes that the outbreak also provides a valuable opportunity to enact serious change.

 “This pandemic can be a turning point for accelerating the building of a circular, resilient, and carbon-neutral economy in the fashion industry and beyond,” she says.
-“What we have seen with previous crises has shown us their potential to accelerate transformations within industries.”
+“What we have seen with previous crises shows us their potential to accelerate transformations within industries.”

 Klevant Groen predicts the rise of reworked and seasonless collections, an approach Fashion for Good has been advocating brands to adopt since it was founded in 2017.
 In this new world, a dress, top or pair of pants left over from an old collection would be taken apart and turned into new pieces.